What Is a Trust and How Trusts Are Taxed in the UAE

 10. Stability: Dubai's political and economic stability enhances the security of your trust.

-What happens if a Non-Muslim dies intestate in the UAE?
+What Happens if a Non-Muslim Dies Without a Will in the UAE?

 1. Distribution by Law: If a Non-Muslim resident in the UAE dies without a will (intestate), the UAE's legal system will determine the distribution of their assets.